Media

 Press

 “I never set out to find feminism in the Talmud….
 Yes, feminism did motivate me to read this particular set of stories, but it never dictated how I read them.
 Who you are is fine as a starting point, but it should never govern where you end up.
 Where you end up should always be where the text takes you.”
-(The Tradition podcast) >>
+(The Tradition Podcast) >>

 Press